Hyam Maccoby: The Disputation

 Maccoby's play The Disputation is a re-enactment of the Disputation of Barcelona, a dramatic confrontation between the Spanish Rabbi Moshe ben Nachman, better known as Nachmanides, and a Spanish convert from Judaism to Christianity, Pablo Christiani, before King James I of Aragon in 1263.
-Much of the play is drawn from Nachmanides's account of the disputation, and much is inferred from the king's affection for the rabbi and considerable generosity to him following Christiani's formal victory.
-The play centres about King James, who is portrayed as a complex, troubled soul who comes to accept the rabbi's ideas.
-The play has been widely performed, and was broadcast by Channel 4 starring Christopher Lee and Toyah Willcox.
+Much of the play is drawn from Nachmanides's account of the disputation, and much is inferred from the king's affection for the rabbi and considerable generosity to him after Christiani's formal victory.
+The play centres on King James, who is portrayed as a complex troubled soul who comes to accept the rabbi's ideas.
+The play has been widely performed and was broadcast by Channel 4 starring Christopher Lee and Toyah Willcox.